A convergence analysis of the price of anarchy in atomic congestion games: Model and Preliminaries

-\wu{For a non-atomic flow, we need only to specify the group demand vector $(d_k)_{k\in\K},$ since user demands $d_{k,i}$ are arbitrarily splittable, and two congestion games have the same set of non-atomic flows if and only if they have the same group demand vector $(d_k)_{k\in\K}.$ Nonetheless, the user demand vector $d=(d_{k,i})_{k\in\K,i\in\D_k}$ needs to be specified for atomic and random flows, as the user demands $d_{k,i}$ can then be not split.}
+For a non-atomic flow, we need only to specify the \emph{O/D pair demand vector} $(d_k)_{k\in\K}$ with $d_k=\sum_{i\in\D_k}d_{k,i},$ since \WuSecondRevision{the} demands $d_{k,i}$ are arbitrarily splittable, and two congestion games have the same set of non-atomic flows if and only if they have the same $(d_k)_{k\in\K}.$ Nonetheless, the demand vector $d=(d_{k,i})_{k\in\K,i\in\D_k}$ need to be specified for atomic and random flows, as the demands $d_{k,i}$ can then be not split.